 The objective of the open source Scalable Video Technology (SVT) project is to provide flexible high-performance software encoder core libraries for media and visual cloud developers.
 Such libraries will accelerate innovation of new visual cloud services, serving as a starting point for developers to build faster and higher-quality full-feature encoder products.
 SVT is designed for cloud-native scalability, and it provides outstanding tradeoffs between visual quality and performance, for both VOD and live visual cloud applications.

 The SVT encoder architecture is designed specifically for x86 processors, and heavily optimized for Intel® Xeon® Scalable processors in particular, and allows for the encoder core to be split into independently operating threads, each thread processing a different segment of the input video source.
 These segments are run in parallel on different processor cores, without introducing any loss in fidelity.
 The SVT architecture provides 3 dimensional parallelism optimization - process based parallelism, picture based parallelism, and segment based parallelism.
 In addition, SVT architecture provides multi-precision-level features like human visual system (HVS) optimized classification resulting in better rate/quality tradeoffs, and Intel® Xeon® processor-specific performance tuning.

 - Visual Mode (Tune 0): Optimized for visual quality

 - PSNR/SSIM Mode (Tune 1): Default encoder mode; Optimized to maximize the PSNR/SSIM BDRate performance

 - VMAF Mode (Tune 2): Optimized to maximize VMAF BDRate performance

-- Read the SVT whitepaper - Scalable Video Technology for the Visual Cloud.
+- Read the SVT whitepaper for AWS - Scalable Video Technology for the Visual Cloud with AWS.

 - To get started coding, visit the Documentation section!